Juan Carlos Ibáñez

-Juan Carlos Ibañez (March 20, 1969 – October 4, 2015) was an Argentine footballer who played for clubs of Argentina, Chile, Perú, Spain and Colombia.
+Juan Carlos Ibáñez (20 March 1969 – 4 October 2015) was an Argentine footballer who played for clubs in Argentina, Chile, Peru, Spain and Colombia.

 Death

-Ibañez was born in General San Martín, Chaco, Argentina.
+Ibáñez was born in General San Martín.

+Ibáñez stood out as a player of Universidad de Chile between 1993 and 1997 with a brief stint on loan to Peruvian club Sport Boys, and retired in 2003 after playing for Deportes Melipilla.

 Nicknamed el Bombero, Ibáñez was assaulted on 3 October 2015 and died of his wounds in a General San Martín hospital the following day.